warlocksmurf/HTBSherlock-writeups/optinseltrace2023-sherlock/OpTinselTrace-1.md

 Question: What is the email the threat is using?
 <br>Answer: `definitelynotthegrinch@gmail.com`

-One easy way to solve this whole Sherlock is to just utilize the email client (eM client) to search for clues about Elfin and the TA.
+One easy way to solve this whole Sherlock is to just utilize the email client to search for clues about Elfin and the TA.
-After importing the xml file, we can see the Grinch sending an email to Elfin!
+After importing the configuration files, we can see the Grinch sending an email to Elfin!

 ![elf2](https://github.com/warlocksmurf/HTB-writeups/assets/121353711/6caa0bd8-5b3f-4f0f-9469-95befbb47208)